-CLICK TO DOWNLOAD: Complaining when the local authority does not seek the correct advice during an EHC needs assessment (model letter 7)
+CLICK TO DOWNLOAD: Complaining when the local authority does not seek the correct advice during an EHC needs assessment (template letter 7)

-When a local authority (“LA”) agrees to assess a child/young person, the law requires it to seek and obtain advice from a specified list of professionals.
-The professionals must provide the advice and information within 6 weeks of being contacted by the LA.
-This advice and information must be in relation to the child’s needs, outcomes and provision.
+When your local authority (LA) agrees to carry out an education, health and care (EHC) needs assessment for your child, or for you if you are a young person, the law requires it to get information and advice from a specified list of professionals.
+Most of those professionals should provide their advice and information within 6 weeks of being contacted by your LA (subject to limited exceptions).
+The advice and information provided must cover:

 When should I complain?

-If the LA have not approached all of the people that are listed in Regulation 6(1) of the SEN and Disability Regulations 2014 (the “SEN Regs”) (also listed on the EHC needs assessment page), they are in breach of their legal obligations and you can make a complaint about this.
+If your LA has not approached all of the people that are listed in SEND Regulation 6(1), it is in breach of its legal duties and you can make a complaint about this.

-You can also complain if you have asked the LA to seek advice from a particular person under SEN Reg 6(1)(h) and they have refused to do so even though your request was reasonable.
-(See the page on EHC needs assessments for more information on what a ‘reasonable’ request would be.)
+You can also complain if you have asked your LA to get advice from a particular person under SEND Regulation 6(1)(h) and it has refused to do so, even though your request was reasonable.
+Our page on what happens during EHC needs assessments contains further information on what a ‘reasonable’ request could be, along with the full list of professionals your LA must get advice from.

-Finally, you may wish to complain if any of the professionals specified on the list send an inadequate response to the LA – for example, a very vague report which doesn’t deal with the child or young person’s needs, provision and outcomes, or even just a letter saying “not known to this service”.
-This does not meet the legal requirement of the LA to seek and obtain the advice in relation to needs, outcomes and provision.
+Finally, you may wish to complain if any of the professionals send an inadequate response to the LA – for example, a very vague report which doesn’t deal with your/your child’s needs, provision and outcomes.
+We are aware some services respond with a letter saying something like “not known to this service”.
+However, this does not meet your LA’s legal duty to get advice in relation to needs, outcomes and provision.

 Who should I write to?

 You can use this letter to write to the top person at the LA, usually the Director of Children’s Services.
-You can find this information and contact details for this person by clicking here.
+You can find this information and contact details for this person on the Association of Directors of Children's Services website.
 It may help to copy in the LA’s monitoring officer, your ward councillor, and the LA case worker or officer you have been dealing with as well.

 Your LA’s Local Offer should clearly set out how a formal complaint can be made in its complaints procedure.
 This can be found on your LA’s website.
 You should follow the LA’s complaints procedure as well as writing to the Director of Children’s Services.
 See our making a complaint about a LA page for more information.